 – Ishac Diwan, Wold Bank Country Director: Burkina Faso, Ghana, Liberia, Sierra Leone, and Guinea.

-Watch video coverage of recent talks and interviews with Founder and President, Patrick Awuah, Alumni, and members of the Ashesi community.
+Watch video coverage of recent talks and interviews with Founder and President Patrick Awuah, and other members of the Ashesi community.

 Patrick Awuah interview with Laureate Education at CGI, September 2014

 - Hear Patrick further discuss the significance of Ashesi’s Commitment to Action at Clinton Global Initiative 2014.